puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_resources.markdown

 Note that, in the Puppet language, whitespace is fungible.

-### Type
+### Resource Type

-The type identifies what kind of resource it is.
+The resource type identifies what kind of resource it is.
 Puppet has a large number of built-in resource types, including files on disk, cron jobs, user accounts, services, and software packages.
 [See here for a list of built-in resource types][types].

 Puppet can be extended with additional resource types, written in Ruby or in the Puppet language.